 Max joined GHI in 2017 after launching and hosting conference and award events in the UK manufacturing industry.
 A trained journalist, Max strives to deliver innovative content on stage, online or in print that challenges, educates and entertains.
 As a non-aviation professional - Max is always eager to don the hi-vis jacket and get out on the apron to experience the everyday challenges facing ground handling businesses and their airline customers.
 Max graduated as a biochemist from Cardiff University in 2001.
 He became a NUJ/NCTJ accredited journalist in 2003.
 Max went on to an award-winning 14 year editorial career including stints at magazines in the UK pub, pharmacy and manufacturing sectors.
 Outside of work - Max is never far from a book, the fridge or the 5-a-side football pitch.

-Mohamed has over 40 years' experience with international aviation and travel-related organisations and has worked in different international airports in Europe and the MENA region.
-This experience led him to establish the ASE Group.
-He has been an active participating member of the IATA Ground Handling Council since 1992, and of the Aviation Ground Services Agreements Working Group since 1993.
-He has been involved in ISAGO and oversight committees, as well as the IGOM.
-Mohamed has been the IGHC's Vice Chair on several occasions and in 2011 was invited to become a board member of ASA.
-He has also worked on IATA's Ground Operation Council; and in 2016, was nominated for IATA's Ground Operations Working Group, as an officer of the newly formed Ground Operations Group.
+Mohamed has over 40 years' experience within international aviation and travel-related organisations and has worked in different international airports in Europe and the MENA region, which led him to establish the ASE Group.
+He has been an active member of IATA's Ground Handling Council since 1992, and of the Aviation Ground Services Agreements-AGSA Working Group since 1993.
+He has also been involved in ISAGO and its Oversight Committees, as well as with IGOM.
+Mohamed has been the IGHC's Vice Chair for several years and in 2011 was invited to become a board member of Airport Services Association.
+After the restructuring of the IGHC he was nominated as a member of the newly-formed Ground Operations Group.